 From the Grand Avenue Nordic Center at the foot of the mountain, there's a chalet and 2.5 kilometers of trails, including a 1.5 kilometer loop with snow-making capability.

 © Beth Gauper

 Families like the gentle trails at Hartley Nature Center.

-Boulder Lake Management Area: When conditions in the rest of Duluth are marginal, check into skiing here.
+Boulder Lake Management Area: When conditions in the rest of Duluth are marginal (or any time), ski here, in the Island Lake area 20 miles north of town.

-In the Island Lake area 20 miles north of Duluth, there's 22 kilometers of classic trails and 11 kilometers of skating trails.
-There's a warming house, maintained as a gift to the city by Minnesota Power, and no fee or Minnesota Ski Pass is required.
+There are 22 kilometers of classic trails, 11 kilometers of skating trails and a warming house, maintained as a gift to the city by Minnesota Power, and no fee or Minnesota Ski Pass is required.

 From Rice Lake Road, turn left at the Island Lake Inn.
 There are three places to park.
 The first one, the East lot, is closest to the scenic and easy Lonesome Grouse and Nine Pine loops.

 The North lot, next to the warming house, is 2.7 miles in.
 There are also snowshoe trails amid the hillier North Loop trails.
 The snow conditions hot line is 218-355-3057, and grooming reports are posted on its Facebook page.